 “Don’t worry.
 I’m out of pot,” I convince him.
 I need to see Jimmy for a resupply.

 Nicky’s grumpiness disappears when I let him drive the Wreck.
 The tires squeal when he takes the corner at Sunset and Highland on two wheels in front of Hollywood High.
-Sitting between us, Alice’s squeals to match the tires.
-We pull into the Starwood parking lot.
-We are quickly surrounded by potheads, expecting free joints.
+Sitting between us, Alice’s squeals mimic the tires.
+We pull into the Starwood parking lot, and are quickly surrounded by potheads, expecting free joints.

 “Check me later,” I give them hope.